saritasa-nest/saritasa-dotnet-tools/README.md

 1. Provide common infrastructure for our projects.
 Make the same or similar vision of current patterns like Repository, Unit of Work, etc.

-1. Within Messages module provide flexible and extensible framework to manage business requirements.
+1. Provide flexible and extensible infrastructure to manage business requirements.

-1. Provide common logging infrastructure to easily track users activity and system bottlenecks.
+1. Provide common logging infrastructure to easily track application activity and system bottlenecks.

-1. Arrange best practices and common modules among projects.
+1. Arrange best practices and common functionality among our projects.

 Installation
 ------------